Hit 21 when you play Free Bet Blackjack!

 Two types of combinations are available when you place an Any Pair side bet, and a different payout applies:

-There are several combinations for the Bust It side bet, each with a different payout:
+There are a number of combinations available in this side bet, each consisting of a different payout.

 Side Bet Payouts